The Teachings of Kenneth S. Cohen

 and the Tiger for power.
 Photo to the right, Ken Cohen practicing the Deer.

-Taiji Ruler (Taiji Chi).
+Taiji Ruler 太極尺 (Taiji Chi).
 The first person to teach this technique publicly, Zhao Zhongdao lived to age 118.
 Taiji Ruler is attributed to Taoist recluse Chen Xiyi and was until the 1950s a secret of the Chinese imperial family.
 It consists of easy-to-learn rocking movements that build qi in the feet, lower back, abdomen, and hands.
 It may be practiced for self-healing or to increase the power of healing touch.
-The QRPC is one of the few schools in the world that teaches the complete system of Taiji Ruler, including the solo exercises, two person exercises, strength training techniques, and meditative Ruler.
+Learn the complete system of Taiji Ruler, including the personal health practices, two person exercises, strength training, and meditative Ruler.

-Xingyi Quan is the dynamic sister art of Tai Chi.
+Xingyi Quan 形意拳 is the dynamic internal martial art, which many believe is related to Tai Chi.
 Like Tai Chi, it may be practiced for health or as a vocabulary of self-defense technique.
 According to legend, the founder of Xingyi Quan incorporated Muscle Transforming Qigong, Marrow Washing Qigong, Chinese medical theory, and close observation of nature to create this beautiful art.
-The Five Elements of Xingyi Quan are Xing- Body, Yi-Mind, Quan-Martial and Athletic Skill.
 Practices include San Ti Standing Meditation to harmonize the energies of the Heavenly, Earthly and Human, as well as Xingyi Five Element exercises for metal, water, wood, fire and earth.
 Visit the Inner Martial Arts and Tai Chi page for more information.

-Self-Massage (An Mo Gong).
-By lightly chafing the skin over specific meridians, acupuncture points, organs, muscles, and joints, stagnant qi is dispersed and circulation improves.
+Self-Massage 按摩功, 拍打 (An Mo Gong, Pai Da).
+By tapping, slapping, pressing, or chafing the skin over specific meridians, acupuncture points, organs, muscles, and joints, stagnant qi is dispersed and circulation improves.

 Qigong includes the most extensive and ancient system of healing imagery techniques in the world as well as methods that cultivate “emptiness”– a state of profound peace and quietude in which not a thought nor worry exists.
 Ken offers training in classic and rare qigong meditation methods, the legacy of Taoist Abbot and Acupuncturist Huang Gengshi and other teachers.